lmbogo/next-level/README.md

 # next-level
 First Repository
 Hi there, my name is Linn and I plan on being excellent at coding in 2 months.
-I know R, How To Master Learning (HTML), and Python.
+I know R, Stata, SQL and Python.